 Steven Strogatz is an expert in network science, teaches applied mathematics at Cornell University,

 .
 Several years ago, he wrote a now-archived column/blog for the New York Times.
-NOTE: The New York Times has a ten article per month limit on free access.
+NOTE: The New York Times has a EIGHT article per month limit on free access.

 If you have in depth research or need information on a very specific topic or if you need statistical data or scholarly journal articles, blogs and news tracking sites are often not enough.
 Please try some of the resources listed here.